Grundisburgh

 Grundisburgh (/ˈgrʌnzˌbrə/) is a village of 1,584 residents situated in the English county of Suffolk.
 It is in the East Suffolk district, six 6 mi north-east from Ipswich and 4 mi north-west of Woodbridge located on the B1079.
 Flowing through the village are the rivers Lark and Gull.
 The finding of Ipswich and Thetford-type pottery suggests that there was settlement in the Middle Saxon era.
 The village is recorded in the Domesday Book of 1086 as "Grundesbur", "Grundesburg", "Grundesburh" or "Grundesburc".

-The village has a primary school, a Church of England church and a Baptist chapel as well as one pub, The Dog.
+The village has a primary school, a Church of England parish church and a Baptist chapel as well as one pub, The Dog.
 The Grundisburgh and District News is a newspaper which is published by volunteers every three months and provides news for Grundisburgh and the surrounding villages and hamlets.
 There are two fords in the village.
 The village is the setting for the novel A Wicked Deed by Susanna Gregory.

 Grundisburgh Primary School is a medium-sized school with 131 pupils at the time of the last Ofsted inspection.
 It is located in a modern building in Alice Driver Road which was built in 1989 after spending 115 years at the Old School next to St Mary's Church.
 The Old School building has now been converted into affordable housing, which was opened by John Gummer MP in July 1994.

 Meaning

 The name "Grundisburgh" is an Old English formation, referring to a burh or fortified place.
 The Burh in this case is an Iron Age fort with the remains of a rectangular Roman fort enclosure surrounding the church of St Botolph at the adjacent village of Burgh, which stands on an acclivity (hill) overlooking the valley in which Grundisburgh lies.
-Ekwall considered that "Grund" was probably the former name of the place, derived from the Old English word grund meaning foundation, referring to the footings of the Roman walls.
+Eilert Ekwall considered that "Grund" was probably the former name of the place, derived from the Old English word grund meaning foundation, referring to the footings of the Roman walls.
 Grundisburgh would then mean "the Burgh at Grund".
 Alternatively grund might simply mean land, or the lower-lying ground, giving the sense of "Burgh-in-the-valley", i.e. "that part of (the settlement of) Burgh which is in the valley bottom".
 One further possibility, considered less likely, is that Grund was a personal name and appears in the possessive form, signifying Grund's Burgh.
 A further useful description of the history of the area is recounted by the Suffolk historian Norman Scarfe.